lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 Skipped heading - Set to h1 and used the class of the relevant heading for formatting.

-Casting the lower or upper case to the method that passed red or green classes to the DOM behaved incorrectly colouring a correct guess red when it's case differed. - Casted to lowerCase with toLowerCase for checks in line with the rest of the code.
+Casting the lower or upper case to the method that passed red or green classes to the DOM behaved incorrectly colouring a correct guess red when it's case differed - Casted to lowerCase with toLowerCase for checks in line with the rest of the code.

+Next question button can be used at will - Added a boolean to say whether triggering the next question method is allowed behind the scenes.

+User can repeadly make the same guess to farm score - Added validation to ensure that the guess entered is not already used, in the case of guessing the full word if the entire answer is already displayed on screen provide feedback informing the user they already solved the question.

 ### Unresolved